Don Breithaupt: Personal life

 Breithaupt married Rikki Rumball, a singer/songwriter, in 1988.
 They played together in various projects together as musicians, including Rikki Rumball's 1996 album Strange Girl, and her 2007 album Divine Blue.
 For both albums, Breithaupt was producer and arranger, played keyboards, and wrote or co-wrote most of the songs.
 Ms. Rumball sang backup vocals on Breithaupt's Monkey House albums Welcome to the Club, True North, and Headquarters.
-They have two children, Miles (b.
-Oct.
-5 1991) and Cameron (b.
-Jun 21 1994).
-Both sons are musicians.
-Miles studied music at York University and Humber College; Cameron studied music at Humber College.
-Miles is involved in multiple projects including Freestyle Ambient Project, Blutonic Choir, Babygirl, and Do Tell.
-Cameron co-founded the indie pop band Babygirl with his songwriting partner Kirsten Clark.
-Don and Rikki divorced in 2007.
-In 2015, Breithaupt married Maureen Dessureault, who is a schoolteacher.